-Notes to Figure 3: Plots documented average health at birth based on the binned Social Protection Score of mothers.
-The vertical dashed line is drawn at 13,484 points, the cut-off for Chile Crece Contigo preferential services.
+Fig. 3 Regression discontinuity plots at vulnerability score cutoff.
+Plots documented average health at birth based on the binned Social Protection Score of mothers.
+The vertical dashed line is drawn at 13,484 points, the cutoff for Chile Crece Contigo preferential services.
 Circles represent raw averages in bins (bins of 55 points are used), and solid lines represent a polynomial fit of these binned points.
-Formal tests of regression discontinuity 6 models are provided in Table 6.
+Formal tests of regression discontinuity models are provided in Table 6